2RDOIOonlL/2RDOIOonlL/README.md

 ## Ablation: Ensemble with SN

 In this section, we present results for ensembles of models trained using spectral normalization (SN).
 The first table below is for models trained on CIFAR-10 and the next table is for models trained on CIFAR-100.
+All the results have been reported using predictive entropy as the uncertainty metric.
 We note that in general, ensembles of models trained with SN don't outperform those trained without SN.

 |     Model       |  Accuracy   |    ECE     | AUROC SVHN  | AUROC CIFAR-100 |
 |-----------------|-------------|------------|-------------|-----------------|